Centering Prayer

 “Be still and know that I am God.” ~Psalms 46: 10

-We are currently meeting for Centering Prayer by Zoom on Wednesdays at 5pm.
-Please contact the rector for the link.
+Our small Centering Prayer group meets by Zoom on Tuesdays at 5:30pm.
+Please contact us for the link.

-The contemplative liturgy includes meditative prayer, short meditative songs in the Taize style, and scripture reading.
 The prayer part of the service involves stillness and quietness in order to make room for God’s presence and voice within us.
 It is similar to meditation in other traditions, but comes out of centuries-old Christian practice.
+It is followed by a Lectio Divina, a time of meditation on the Gospel reading for the week.

 The weekly gathering can be a support to your own daily practice, if you have one.
 More information on the method can be found on the Contemplative Outreach website.